-3.07 REQUESTS FOR LAB WORK
+3.09 REQUESTS FOR LAB WORK

-Click to go to OMT Internal Meetings (OMT PI) Click to go to Requests For Geotechnical Field work
+Click to go to OMT Internal Meetings (OMT Project Initiation) Click to go to Requests for Geotechnical Field Work

-3.07.01 LABORATORY TESTING
+3.09.01 Laboratory Testing

 Laboratory testing of soils is a fundamental step in the process of providing geotechnical engineering recommendations.
-Laboratory testing is generally performed on soil samples collected during the subsurface investigation to evaluate the engineering properties of the soils for use in the design and analysis of the foundations, slopes, embankments, pavements, and other structures, and to aid in providing recommendations for construction Planning for laboratory testing begins during the planning of the considerations. subsurface investigation, so that adequate samples are collected for testing.
+Laboratory testing is generally performed on soil samples collected during the subsurface investigation to evaluate the engineering properties of the soils for use in the design and analysis of the foundations, slopes, embankments, pavements, and other structures, and to aid in providing recommendations for construction considerations.
+Planning for laboratory testing begins during the planning of the subsurface investigation, so that adequate samples are collected for testing.
 The complexity of testing required for a particular project may range from simple moisture content determinations to specialized testing such as evaluating the strength and stiffness characteristics of soil.
 Since some testing can be expensive and time consuming, the design needs of the project should be reviewed prior to planning the laboratory-testing program.
 Specifying unnecessary laboratory tests will add time and cost to the project and use samples which could be used for needed tests.
 Chapters 7 through 10 of the "Subsurface Investigations" FHWA NHI-01-031 provide an overview of testing.